carbonfive/raygun-rails/README.md

 ### Using Guard

-Guard is configured to run ruby and jasmine specs, and also listen for livereload connections.
+Guard is configured to run ruby specs, and also listen for livereload connections.

     $ bundle exec guard